squarepupil/website-pages/project.md

 1) Title
 2) Body for article
-3) The aside material
+3) The aside material MAYBE
-4) previous/next
+4) previous/next NO -- clean up needed

 In addition, the arguments is the html template, the announcement and the file name.
 The file name is used for activating the relevant link.